PSHE and Citizenship

 What is PSHE?

-PSHE Education encompasses all areas designed to promote children’s personal, social and health development.
+PSHE Education encompasses all areas designed to promote children’s personal, social, health and economic development.
 It gives children the knowledge, skills and understanding that they need to stay healthy and safe, develop worthwhile relationships, respect differences, develop independence and responsibility, make the most of their own abilities and those of others.

 The intent of PSHE at Holy Cross Catholic Primary School